List of Sunday Night Football results (2006–present): 2012

 The December 16 game between the San Francisco 49ers and New England Patriots was interrupted for 25 minutes for NBC to cover President Barack Obama's speech in reaction to the Sandy Hook Elementary School shooting the previous Friday.
 Coverage aired on NBC Sports Network and CNBC until the speech ended, after which NBC resumed airing the game.

+This marked the first time the primetime Thanksgiving game would air on NBC.